"We need to plan carefully," said the vice president at a staff meeting.

 explained.
 "The VP doesn’t want us to wing it."

 old.
 She’s mature and wise, a charming colleague and friend.
-She’s also smart, as in
+She’s also

-vocabulary, Lynell decided to draw attention to vocabulary.
-Using white
+limited vocabulary, Lynell decided to draw attention to vocabulary.
+Using

-vocabulary, coming up with an interesting and useful word every
+expansive vocabulary, coming up with an interesting and useful word every

 day requires some thought.
 Lynell began compiling a list.
 In the process,

 media, and her daily reading.
 As she gathered words for the benefit of her